Arfatnaik0/DataVista/README.md

 - **Moving Averages**: For smoothing and trend identification
 - **Correlation Matrices**: For relationship analysis

-## 💡 Advanced Tips

-### Formula Creation
-Advanced data manipulation capabilities have been streamlined to focus on filtering and AI insights.

 ### Filter Combinations
 - Use multiple filters simultaneously for complex data exploration